dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/doris-setup.md

 ## Database User Privileges

-Your Doris database user would be able to have some abilities to read or write.
+Your Doris/SelectDB database user would be able to have some abilities to read or write.
 You can find some help [here](https://doris.apache.org/docs/admin-manual/privilege-ldap/user-privilege) with Doris privileges management.

 | Required Privilege |